praveenkaikala/praveenkaikala/README.md

 Others:    Git | VSCode | Linux | Redux | Postman
 ```
 <p align="center"> <img src="https://github-readme-stats.vercel.app/api?username=praveenkaikala&show_icons=true&theme=radical" alt="Praveen's GitHub Stats" /> </p> <p align="center"> <img src="https://github-readme-streak-stats.herokuapp.com/?user=praveenkaikala&theme=radical" alt="GitHub Streak" /> </p> <p align="center"> <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=praveenkaikala&layout=compact&theme=radical" alt="Top Languages" /> </p>

----

-### ✅ What to Do Next:
-- Replace `https://yourportfolio.com` with your actual portfolio URL (or remove it if not available yet).
-- Replace `youremail@gmail.com` with your email.
-- Add this to your GitHub repo: `praveenkaikala/praveenkaikala/README.md`.
-- Pin 6 of your top repositories on your profile.

-Would you like me to generate this as a downloadable `.md` file?